 Re-flashing repairs to a number of windows (lintels if needed) that will be identified.

-Replacement of the existing rooftop deck and railings.
+Replacement of the existing rooftop deck and railings for the private roof decks.

+Implementation of a safety railing around the perimeter of the building

 Kipcon notes the floor plan drawings are available for review and that they strongly recommend that the (contractors) visit the construction areas and obtain their own measurements.